sgrimee/kizcool/README.md

 This should work wherever go works.
 Tested on mac and linux.
 Efforts were made to support windows but it is not tested.

-## Go package documentation
+# Go package documentation

 A static version of the godoc can be found [here](doc/package.md).

-## Requirements

-Golang >= 1.13

-## Environment variables

-Config items can be given as environment variables:

-- KIZ_USERNAME
-- KIZ_PASSWORD
-- KIZ_BASE_URL

-## Roadmap
+# Roadmap

-Features I want to add later on include:
-- Listener mode to register for events and see changes triggered via other controllers.
+Upcoming features include:
 - KNX bridge to control velux devices from a KNX system (the main goal for this project).

-## Notice of Non-affiliation and Disclaimer
+# Notice of Non-affiliation and Disclaimer

 We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with [Overkiz](https://www.overkiz.com/), [Velux](https://www.velux.com/), [Somfy](https://www.somfy.com/), any other trademark mentioned in this project, or any of its subsidiaries or its affiliates.
 We are grateful for the great products and services they provide.